-Having said that, it’s still worth considering how a gas boiler ban would affect the 80% of UK homes currently using gas boilers.
-What does the future hold for the UK’s most common type of heating system, and what do homeowners need to know about the future of boilers in the UK?
+Having said that, it’s still worth considering how a gas boiler ban would affect the 80% of UK homes currently using natural gas boilers, what the low carbon heating systems of the future are, what this means for new-builds, and what do homeowners need to know about the future of boilers in the UK?